 Most people know the Doberman as a black dog with brown markings.
-This is the most popular and the most often seen hair color.
-But some people are surprised to find out that the Doberman is also born in other colors.
+This is the most popular and most often seen hair color.
+But the Doberman is also born in a few other colors.

 The 5 different coat colors are:

-The most common Doberman hair color is the black and tan which is sometimes called black and rust.
+The most common Doberman hair color is obviously the black and tan, sometimes called black and rust, or black and brown.
 In a healthy dog, it looks shiny and sleek.

 Black & Tan Doberman | Red Doberman

 Blue Doberman | Fawn Doberman

-The Doberman dog is also born in a fawn color and a blue color which is seen much less often.
+The Doberman dog is also seen in a fawn color and a blue color which is seen much less often.

 These last two Doberman colors, the greys, and fawns are sometimes discouraged from breeding.
 They are considered a disqualifying fault in some dog shows.
-Even so it’s felt that these dogs are not inferior to the reds or blacks if good breeding is present.
+Even so, it’s felt that these dogs are not inferior to the reds or blacks if good breeding is present.

 The White Doberman

-Lastly and much more rare is the Doberman with white or light colored cream fur.
-The white Doberman pinscher came from inbreeding and is considered a partial albino Doberman.
+Lastly, we have the rare Doberman with white or light-colored cream fur.
+The White Doberman Pinscher came from inbreeding and is considered a partial albino Doberman.
 The first documented albino Doberman, Sheba, was born on November 10, 1976.
-White Dobermans today descend from Sheba who was inbred to create more albino Dobermans.
+White Dobermans today descend from Sheba, who was inbred to create white Dobermans.

-It’s common knowledge that these white Dobermans have health problems and behavioral issues.
-They have skin and eye sight problems, like photosensitivity.
-Because of its poor vision and the dog being unsure of its surroundings.
+It’s common knowledge that these white Dobermans tend to have health problems and behavioral issues.
+They can have skin and eyesight problems, like photosensitivity.
+Because it has poor vision, the dog may be unsure of its surroundings.
 This can lead to aggressive behavior, like fear biting.
 As a result, some countries have banned the breeding of this dog mutation, and breeders are encouraged not to breed for this color.
-It is seen as inhumane to the dog, due to the serious health concerns.
+It is seen as inhumane to the dog due to the potential for serious health concerns.